reforia/reforia.github.io/_posts/unreal/engine/2024-12-21-bpvm-bytecode-I.md

 ### UEdGraphSchema
 `UEdGraphSchema` defines the rules and conventions for a specific type of graph.
 It acts as a blueprint (literally) for how nodes and pins interact with each other, providing a way to describe valid node connections, node actions, and ensure that the graph behaves as expected.

-A schema defines the logical structure of the graph and how different nodes and pins can interact.
-It essentially provides the metadata for the graph type, specifying which types of nodes can connect, how data should flow, and any restrictions or validations that apply.

 For different types of graphs (Blueprint, Animation, AI, etc.), there are corresponding `UEdGraphSchema` subclasses.
 For example:

 ![UEdGraphSchema](bytecode_otherschemas.png){: width="500" }
 _Other Schemas_

-It can define custom rules for creating and placing nodes within the graph.
+It can also define custom rules for creating and placing nodes within the graph.
 For instance, it may define which nodes are available to a user when they right-click to add a new node.
 It also defines the rules around linking pins between nodes.
 For example, which types of pins can connect to each other or how connections should be made.

 ![UEdGraphSchema](bytecode_uedgraphschema.png)
 _UEdGraphSchema (Source: [1])_